Ted’s celebrates 93 years with 93 cent hot dogs

-(WIVB) Ted’s Hot Dogs is celebrating 93 years in Western New York with 93 cent regular hot dogs, all day!
+TONAWANDA, N.Y.
+(WIVB) — Ted’s Hot Dogs is celebrating 93 years in Western New York with 93 cent regular hot dogs, all day!

 Staff is fully prepared and expects to sell around 45,000 hot dogs across its several locations.